Vascular malformations Q28.88

 This section has been translated automatically.

-The sometimes confusing morphological variety of vascular tumors and malformations (which vascular area is affected: capillary, vein, artery, mixed?), their localization in different parts of the skin-subcutaneous-muscle compartment, their often difficult etiological assignment (malformation or true neoplasia?) makes a universally satisfactory classification difficult, but inevitable.
-In the difficult systematic classification of vascular malformations one can proceed according to the following aspects:
+The sometimes confusing morphological diversity of true vascular tumors and vascular malformations (depending on which type of vessel is affected: capillary, vein, artery, mixed?), their localization in different parts of the skin-subcutaneous-muscle compartment, their often difficult pathogenetic classification (malformation, true tumor?) makes a universally satisfactory classification difficult, but unavoidable.
+When attempting a systematic classification of vascular malformations, one can proceed according to the following aspects:

 • true neoplasia

-• capillary (capillary malformation, KM - port-wine stain - nevus flammeus)
+• capillary (capillary malformations - syn. capillary nevi), KM - port-wine stain - nevus flammeus)

-• venous (venous malformation or mixed, VM - or KM/VM - e.g. angiokeratoma circumscriptum)
+• venous (venous malformation or mixed, VM - or CM/VM - e.g. angiokeratoma circumscriptum)

 • low-flow